matn7/CS-Notes/src/main/java/compact/work.md

 * If `UserService` is inside **library.jar**, the JVM loads it from that JAR.

 **Follow-up: What happens if the dependency JAR is missing?**
-* Possible outcomes:`ClassNotFoundException` `NoClassDefFoundError` depending on when the class is needed.
+* Possible outcomes:`ClassNotFoundException`, `NoClassDefFoundError` - depending on when the class is needed.

 **Follow-up: Does Java load all classes at startup?**
 * No.